Are you using the right toothpaste for your teeth?

 - Antimicrobial toothpaste – these are common and often contain fluoride which is an antibacterial agent helping protect teeth from cavities, decay and harmful food and drink.

 - Tartar Control Toothpaste – toothpastes that offer tartar-controlling benefits contain sodium pyrophosphate that helps keep tartar at bay.
 These toothpastes may also contain sodium hexametaphosphate which helps prevent tartar and stains from accumulating above the gumline.
-The dentists in Parramatta advise that if you already have tartar build up around your teeth these toothpastes are not powerful enough to remove them.
+The dentists advise that if you already have tartar build up around your teeth these toothpastes are not powerful enough to remove them.
 You need to visit your dentist in Parramatta for a proper teeth cleaning service.

 - Whitening Toothpastes – contain a mild abrasive that helps remove and prevent stains from sticking to your teeth.
 Be careful with these kind of toothpastes as some can be very abrasive.
 We recommend professionally formulated whitening material that you can get from us rather than toothpastes.